 “I sat by my baby’s incubator every day watching his oxygen levels on the monitor.
 It did not make for a relaxing experience, but I felt I was the only voice Tanner had at the time,” said Gresbrink.
 “It wasn’t until a month into our stay, that I was finally able to hold my son.
 It was amazing to finally feel him close to me.”

 After four and a half months of critical care and a roller coaster of emotions, Tanner was finally healthy enough to go home.

 “The nurses were incredible to our family.
-We had full support from the UC San Diego Health System medical team, and although nervous, we were so grateful when we could take Tanner home,” said Gresbrink.
+We had full support from the UC San Diego Health medical team, and although nervous, we were so grateful when we could take Tanner home,” said Gresbrink.

 After discharge, Tanner began out-patient treatment with an optometrist, pulmonologist, urologist, ear/nose/throat specialist and received occupational and physical therapy.